griffeth-barker/blog/content/published/2023/fixing_powershell_remote_console_in_devolutions_rdm.md

 ```

 # Environment
 I identified this issue in Remote Desktop Manager version 2023.2.28.0, though Devolutions forums indicate such issues may have existed in prior versions as well.
-The workstations with RDM installed was Windows 11 23H2 with Windows PowerShell 5.1 as the default PowerShell environment, though the issue appears to be operating system agnostic, as well as architecture agnostic.
+The workstation with RDM installed was Windows 11 23H2 with Windows PowerShell 5.1 as the default PowerShell environment, though the issue appears to be operating system agnostic, as well as architecture agnostic.

 During troubleshooting, I found that if I installed PowerShell 7 and set the entry's terminal type to PowerShell 7 instead of Default or Windows PowerShell 5.1 and changed the shell type from Console Host to Windows Terminal, that I was able to use the session entry as expected, though this requires the deployment of PowerShell 7 to RDM users, which may not meet the needs of all organizations and environments.